SpineEventEngine/SpineEventEngine.github.io/_data/navigation/README.md

 `doc-side-nav.yml` it is a YAML file with the navigation structure for the all docs pages.
 Note that the YAML file should be located in the `_data` folder.
+Also note that the suggested syntax for YAML files is to use 2 spaces for indentation.

 Related files:
 - a liquid navigation template - `_includes/doc-side-nav.html`;